flancian/garden/refusing to merge unrelated histories.md

 - #go https://stackoverflow.com/questions/39761024/refusing-to-merge-unrelated-histories-failure-while-pulling-to-recovered-repos/39783462#39783462

 This [[stack overflow]] answer contains the flag you need: `--allow-unrelated-histories`.
 I guess [[git]] doesn't include it in the error message to prevent people from just tacking it on without knowing what they are doing (just to make the error go away) and having a mess as a result.
+It only makes sense if not surprising: that is, if you are trying to merge two unrelated repositories.